Who can register a .SX domain name?

 • Domain Name of less than 5 letters cannot be registered during Sint Maarten Priority Phases.

-Domain Name Rules applying to Individuals
+Domain Name Rules

 To be eligible to register a .SX Domain Name under the Sint Maarten Priority Period, individuals must submit a: